 The last step to take when conducting a name search is to search the database of the United States Patent & Trademark Office (USPTO).
 Names on the USPTO are protected on a national level.
 If you plan to conduct business only within your current state and do not plan to expand, you can stop your search at the Secretary of State’s office.
 Otherwise, this is a great step to take to conduct a more in depth search.
 The USPTO uses the Trademark Electronic Search System (TESS).
 This program is very technical and there are no guides on how to proficiently use the system, but there are lawyers and others that have mastered the process.
 If your budget doesn’t allow for professional help, do it yourself.
 It may be difficult but it is doable.

 That’s all you need to know in order to conduct a business name search!
-Georgia LLC Direct is a company created to help prospective entrepreneurs to form and maintain successful business entities.
-Conducting an extensive name search is one of the many features that are included in our business starter packages.
-Mention this article, and the site you found it on, to receive $10 off your next service or product. www.georgiallcdirect.com
+There are many companies created to help prospective entrepreneurs to form and maintain successful business entities.

 By: Vincent M Cornelius II